SnowdogApps/pigeon/README.md

 ## Project variables

-- user - email account address
+- `user` - email account address
-- pass - password to the email account
+- `pass` - password to the email account
-- service - email provider like 'Gmail', 'Zoho' etc - list of all well-known supported services avaiable [here.](https://nodemailer.com/smtp/well-known/)
+- `service` - email provider like Gmail, Zoho etc - [list of all supported services.](https://nodemailer.com/smtp/well-known/)

-From security reasons you should add **user** and **password** related variables as a [secret variables](https://zeit.co/blog/environment-variables-secrets):
+From security reasons you should add **user** and **password** related variables as a [secret variables](https://zeit.co/docs/v2/deployments/environment-variables-and-secrets/):

 ### How to add secret variables to project
 ```